-The Secrets of Catherine Zeta-Jones and Michael Douglas' Enduring Love
+The Secrets of Catherine Zeta-Jones and Michael Douglas' Enduring Love - E!
+Online

 "Her issues and his cancer have been very stressful for the pair of them," a source told E!
 News at the time.
 "Their friends are shocked.
 None of them ever thought Michael would leave her."
 Another source added, "It's not bipolar episodes that have driven them apart, it's just happened naturally.
 They like different things.
 He likes the city, he only moved [to Bedford] for her, as she loves horses and playing golf."

-That being said, a third source said they were "definitely still a couple" and there was no "obvious reason to get divorced," since they had the means to give each other plenty of space while still co-parenting son Dylan and daughter Carys.
+That being said, a third source said they were "definitely still a couple" and there was no "obvious reason to get divorced," since they had the means to give each other plenty of space while still co-parenting son Dylan and daughter Carys, who are now 23 and 20.

 That October Douglas finally revealed that he had actually had tongue cancer, and that it was his doctor who advised him to call it throat cancer—because there was a chance he'd have to undergo disfiguring surgery on his tongue and it could affect career prospects.